 It requires practice.
 It requires a certain amount of submission to the material.
-I use almost no bodily power, as I am almost resting my wrist and my touch is incredibly light, very delicate.
-And that is why I like to do it so much.
-It is so different from the manual handling of oil that you heard about.
+I use almost no bodily power, as I am almost resting my wrist and my touch is incredibly light.
+Very delicate; and that is why I like to do it so much and it is so different from the manual handling of oil that you heard about.

-So it is not as if the watercolor sketches are preparatory to the main event going on in oil.
-These are things that have a life and existence of their own.
+So it is not as if the watercolour sketches are preparatory to the main event going on in oil.
+These are something's that have a life and existence of their own.

 Yes, I don't really make preparatory sketches for large or medium pieces.
 I work on all scales.
-Sometimes, in fact, I make the painting and the painting, I think, is quite public (especially the large ones): they aren't made for private people, they are made for public spaces.
-And afterwards I have made works on paper almost as if the painting were the preparatory sketch for the works on paper.
-And the works on paper were for me to keep.
+Sometimes in fact, I make the painting, and the painting I think is quite public (especially the large ones) they aren't made for private people, they are made for public spaces, and then afterwards, I have made works on paper almost as if the painting were the preparatory sketch for the works on paper, and the works on paper were for me to keep.

-How does that change when you start using pastels, as that is almost a dead art?
-It is very much nineteenth-century.
+How does that change when you start using pastels, as that is almost a dead art.
+It is very much 19th century.

 That's right.
-It's almost as if you should use pastels with a smock and a beret and use little Q-tips to rub them in.
+When you go to the art store its almost as if you should use pastels with a smock and a beret, and you use little cu-tips to rub it in.
 I actually paint with my hands and I get filthy when I do it.
 I feel like a coal miner when I have finished, but I like the medium because it's a relic.
-Anything that is a relic is attractive to me.
-There is something in my nature that has become more apparent over time as painting has become less fashionable, although that may be cyclical.
-I like it better now than I did when it was more conventional, now that it has become the art of rebellion,the true minority art; and that is interesting to me.
-And it is a similar dynamic to the one that attracts me to pastels.
+Anything that is a relic is attractive to me and there is something in my nature that has become more apparent over time as painting has become less fashionable although maybe that may be cyclical.
+I like it better now than I did when it was more conventional; now that it has become the art of rebellion.
+The true minority art and that is interesting to me and that is a similar dynamic in the one that attracts me to pastels.

-Does that have something to do with being a European in the United States?
-Being conscious of having a different cultural location, perhaps, than an American-born artist?
+Is that something to do with being an European being in the United States?
+Being conscious of having a different cultural location perhaps than an American born artist.

-Yes, that is a very interesting point.
-I think perhaps there is something about that which attracted me in the first place without my really knowing it.
+Yes that is a very interesting point.
+I think perhaps that is something about that which attracted me in the first place with out really knowing it.
 I went to America and then thought that maybe I could become an American artist.
-In a sense I can become an American artist, but only like De Kooning, who wasn't really an American artist although he is held up to be the acme of American art now.
+In a sense, I can become an American artist, but only like De Kooning, who wasn't really an American artist, although he is held up to be the acme of American art now.
 So there is something interesting about putting yourself in the position where you are the outsider.

-Sean Scully Works on Paper is at the Whitworth Art Gallery in Manchester from Saturday until the twenty-fifth of August.
-Call in also at the Manchester City Art Gallery should you be passing through, as there is a complimentary exhibition of his paintings.
+Sean Scully Works on Paper is at the Whitworth Art Gallery in Manchester from Saturday until the 25th August.
+Call in also at the Manchester City Art Gallery should you be passing through as there is a complimentary exhibition of his paintings.